akghani/akghani.github.io/content/authors/admin/_index.md

 title: Alessandro Bramucci
 ---

-Hi!
-I am an economist based in Berlin, Germany.
-I have 5+ years of coding experience in *R* in different academic projects.
-I am passionate about *R* in particular for macroeconomic modelling and macroeconomic data analysis.
-I am also interested in economic policy in Europe and occasionally I write articles on economic policy issues.
+Hi there!
+I am an Economist interested in Data Science.
+I am passionate about data and in particular macroeconomic data.
+I have 7+ years of experience in teaching Economics and Econometrics.
+I have also worked on academic projects aimed at delivering interactive Macroeconomics content to students.
+My goal is to combine my knowledge of Macroeconomics with my interest in Data Science.

 {{< icon name="download" pack="fas" >}} Here you can find my {{< staticref "cv/" "newtab" >}}cv{{< /staticref >}}.